gxldCptRick/gxldCptRick.github.io/pages/_posts/2023-08-19-my-first-blog-post.markdown

 ---
+author:
+- Andres Hermilo Carrera Reynaga
+categories:
+- updates
+date: 2023-08-19 21:46:06 +0000
 layout: post
+tags:
+- jekyll
+- markdown
-title:  "My First Blog Post"
+title: My First Blog Post
-date:   2023-08-19 21:46:06 +0000
-author: Andres Hermilo Carrera Reynaga
-categories: updates
-tags: [jekyll,markdown]
 ---

 Heyyo!! this is my first blog post where I am learning how jekyll works and what I want to do with this site.
 Please excuse the messyness of this and the bad grammar.
 I am still trying to understand both how to write and how to use [Jekyll](https://jekyllrb.com/) so I hope you stay along with this journey.